the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/ideate/_index.md

 ## Define the Problem

 We'll start by brainstorming current problems faced by members of the ISF community.
 This could be specific to students, teachers, or parents.
 It could be specific to only Grade 10s or it could be applicable to all secondary students.
-As members of this community you are perfectly situated to identify areas for improvement.
+It could be applicable to a single course or an entire department.
+As members of this community you are uniquely positioned to identify areas for improvement.

 A few questions to consider...
 - Where are points of friction or frustration in your life as a student?
 For a teacher?
 A parent?
 A local community member?